 Dime Community bank offers the full range of services for personal banking, business banking, and commercial lending.

 Money market accounts operate in a fluid universe.

 Banks who pay high-interest rates withdraw them, and new banks enter the market to take their place.
 That’s why you need to pay close attention to the best money market accounts available on an ongoing basis.

 In addition, you may open a money market account with a bank that pays a very high-interest rate for no more than a few months or one year.

 At the end of that time, the rate may drop down to a more normal level, and you’ll be shopping for a new bank.

-But one advantage you always have with a money market account is flexibility.
+One advantage you always have with a money market account is flexibility.

 Unlike a CD, you don’t have to lock in your money for a certain term.
 You can keep an account with the bank that’s paying high interest, then move your money to another when the situation changes.